Avoid These 10 Mistakes After Investing In Your Trade Show

 - Is ready to buy and needs help ordering

-Of course, these are simplified and you will want to break the piles down further.
-At the end of the show, instead of calling people that only wanted to win the tv you were giving away, you will be excited about the success you are having following up!
+Of course, these criteria are simplified and you will want to break the piles down further.
+At the end of the show, instead of calling people that only wanted to win the tv you were giving away, you will be excited to speak with interested parties!

 Your trade show or expo presence needs to accomplish more than just raising brand awareness for a handful of attendees.
 Whether it’s expanding your prospect list, acquiring a set number of sales-qualified leads, or solidifying a new partner relationship, there should be a clearly defined and attainable goal each time you exhibit.